Whiteboard Performance & Panic Protocol

 Grounded in evidence-based performance-anxiety techniques (diaphragmatic breathing; "expressive writing" to clear the blank; narrative over abstraction):

 - Board-dump on arrival (expressive writing).
 Before the problem, in the first 30 seconds, write your templates in a corner of the board: the CLARP headers, and 2–3 pattern skeletons you rehearse (binary-search bounds; BFS queue; hash-map counting).
-This externalizes memory so panic can't erase it — the formulas are already on the wall.
+This externalizes memory so panic cannot erase it; the formulas are already on the wall.

 - One physiological breath.
 A slow exhale-longer-than-inhale breath (in 4, out 6) once, deliberately.
 It is the fastest way to drop the adrenaline spike enough to speak.
 Practice it so it's automatic, not a thing you forget.